Wolfgang von Trips: Death

-"Von Trips and I were racing along the straightaway and were nearing one of the banked curves, the one on the southern end.
+Clark and his car were subjected to an investigation; he was initially accused of manslaughter, before the charges were dropped.
+At the time, Clark described the accident by saying: "Von Trips and I were racing along the straightaway and were nearing one of the banked curves, the one on the southern end.
 We were about 100 metres from the beginning of the curve.
 Von Trips was running close to the inside of the track.
 I was closely following him, keeping near the outside.
-At one point Von Trips shifted sideways so that my front wheels collided with his back wheels.
+At one point von Trips shifted sideways so that my front wheels collided with his back wheels.
 It was the fatal moment.
 Von Trips's car spun twice and went into the guardrail along the inside of the track.
 Then it bounced back, struck my own car and bounced down into the crowd."

-Movie footage of the crash that surfaced after the race showed that Clark's memory of the incident was inaccurate: after colliding with Clark, von Trips's car rode directly up an embankment on the outside of the track and struck a fence behind which spectators were closely packed.

-At the time of his death von Trips was leading the Formula One World Championship.
+Movie footage of the crash that surfaced after the race showed that Clark's memory of the incident was inaccurate; after colliding with Clark, von Trips's car rode directly up an embankment on the outside of the track and struck a fence behind which spectators were closely packed.
+At the time of his death, von Trips was leading the Formula One World Championship.
 He had previous incidents at the Autodromo Nazionale Monza, where he crashed cars in the 1956 Italian Grand Prix and the 1958 Italian Grand Prix, and was injured in both events.